Review your data options

-For each application or service you'll deploy to your landing zone environment, use the following guide as a starting point to help you determine the appropriate data store services to use:
+For each application or service you deploy to your landing zone environment, use the following information as a starting point to help you determine the appropriate data store services to use.

 Answer the following questions about your workloads to help you make decisions based on the Azure database services decision tree:

 - What is the level of control of the OS and database engine required?
 Some scenarios require you to have a high degree of control or ownership of the software configuration and host servers for your database workloads.
 In these scenarios, you can deploy custom infrastructure as a service (IaaS) virtual machines to fully control the deployment and configuration of data services.
-If you don't require this level of control, but you're not ready to move to a full platform as a service (PaaS) solution, a managed instance can provide higher compatibility with your on-premises database engine while offering the benefits of a fully managed platform.
+You might not require this level of control, but maybe you're not ready to move to a full platform as a service (PaaS) solution.
+In that case, a managed instance can provide higher compatibility with your on-premises database engine while offering the benefits of a fully managed platform.

 - Will your workloads use a relational database technology?
 If so, what technology do you plan to use?
 Azure provides managed PaaS database capabilities for Azure SQL Database, MySQL, PostgreSQL, and MariaDB.